broslukasz/my-templates/README.md

 ### How to use this app

 - Download this repo to any catalogue
+- run `npm build`
-- Run a command form package.json that generates a component
+- Run `generate-component` command form package.json

 ### How to use this app in an existing project